 What did the client want?

 Having delivered incentives for Mazda across the world, we like to think we understand their brand.
-So when we were briefed with taking their 97 top-performing dealers, from eight European regions on an inspiring trip to Japan to showcase the history and background of the brand, we knew we could deliver.
+So when we were briefed with taking 97 top-performing dealers, from eight European regions, on an inspiring trip to the home of Mazda Motors in Japan, we knew we could deliver.
 With an educational element to the trip it was vital to wow guests with a luxury experience that revealed the best of Japanese culture.
-We created a programme embodying the Japanese philosophy of omotenashi, or hospitality, and motivated guests to implement it in their market through a truly engaging communications campaign reflecting a desire for success.
+Mazda’s commitment to customer experience and brand excellence is notoriously high and their campaign expectations were no different.
+We created Mazda Origins, a programme embodying the Japanese philosophy of omotenashi, or hospitality, and motivated guests to implement it in their market through a truly engaging communications campaign reflecting a desire for success.

 What made it stand out?

 With 97 guests, seven mother tongues and zero universal languages, this event required meticulous planning to ensure a seamless delivery.
-Guests flew into Tokyo on ten different European flights and were immediately ushered through a bustling train station and onto a privatised bullet train carriage – our attention to detail and synchronisation skills put straight to the test as we transferred cumbersome luggage on a separate transfer vehicle to Hiroshima.
+Plus, we needed to make sure that all onsite branding was functional as well as appealing.
+Guests flew into Tokyo on 10 different European flights and were immediately ushered through a bustling train station and onto a privatised bullet train carriage.
+Our attention to detail and synchronisation skills were put straight to the test as we transferred cumbersome luggage on a separate transfer vehicle to Hiroshima.

 How did the event add value?

-The educational objectives of this event and the company’s decision to set qualitative targets mean that measuring ROI goes beyond the usual statistics; however, client feedback was second to none.
+Due to the educational objectives of this event and the company’s decision to set qualitative targets, it meant measuring value went beyond the usual statistics; however, client feedback was second to none.
 And when the client is happy, so are we.

 “I would like to thank you and your team for the great organisation of this trip.
 Our group was challenging […] however all our participants were absolutely delighted with the programme and organisation in Japan.
 Everyone noticed the little touches.
 They were very impressed with the service you provided.”